 - Respect its no-retaliation policy when employees or performers file grievances with the company.

 Employees and performers are encouraged to talk to each other to resolve their problems.
 When this isn’t possible, employees and performers should know how to file a grievance:

-- Communicate informally with their direct supervisor.
+- Communicate informally with their direct supervisor (for example, the director of a play).
 The supervisor will try to resolve the problem.
 When employees and performers want to complain about their supervisor, they should first try to discuss the matter and resolve it between them.
 In that case, they’re advised to request an informal meeting.
 Supervisors should try to resolve any grievance as quickly as possible.
-When they’re unable to do so, they should refer to the Creative Director and / or Executive Director and cooperate with all other procedures.
+When they’re unable to do so, they should refer to the Producer and / or Executive Director and cooperate with all other procedures.

-- If the grievance relates to a supervisor behaviour that can bring disciplinary action (e.g. sexual harassment or violence), employees and performers should refer directly to the Creative Director and / or Executive Director.
+- If the grievance relates to a supervisor behaviour that can bring disciplinary action (e.g. sexual harassment or violence), employees and performers should refer directly to the Producer and / or Executive Director.

 - Accommodate the procedure outlined below:

-The Creative Director and / or Executive Director should follow the procedure below:
+The Producer and / or Executive Director should follow the procedure below: